Local Memory Attention for Fast Video Semantic Segmentation: Related work

 \section{Related work}

 The simplest way of tackling video semantic segmentation is to perform semantic segmentation independently in each frame.
 Although this approach ignores the temporal dimension of the input, it provides a natural baseline to assess the performance of video segmentation methods.

-\parsection{Video Semantic Segmentation} Dedicated video semantic segmentation pipelines are getting more attention in recent years.
+Dedicated video semantic segmentation pipelines have been receiving more attention in the recent years.
 However, generating accurate dense annotations for video semantic segmentation is costly.
 Only synthetic data sets such as GTA5~\cite{Richter_2016_ECCV} or Sintel~\cite{Butler:ECCV:2012} provide large-scale densely annotated training and test sets.
 Thus, most real-world video data sets are sparsely annotated~\cite{Brostow2009SemanticOC, Geiger2013IJRR, Cordts2016Cityscapes}.

-As a result, most video semantic segmentation approaches~\cite{Mahasseni2017BudgetAwareDS,10.1007/978-3-319-49409-8_69, Li_2018_CVPR, Xu_2018_CVPR, Paul_2020_WACV, Zhu2017DeepFF, tokmakov:hal-01511145, Nilsson_2018_CVPR, gadde2017semantic} evaluate their results based on a single frame annotated per sequence.
+Consequently, most video semantic segmentation approaches~\cite{Mahasseni2017BudgetAwareDS,10.1007/978-3-319-49409-8_69, Li_2018_CVPR, Xu_2018_CVPR, Paul_2020_WACV, Zhu2017DeepFF, tokmakov:hal-01511145, Nilsson_2018_CVPR, gadde2017semantic} evaluate their results based on a single frame annotated per sequence.
 Their basis is a single-frame classifier, such as a random forest or a CNN.
 Temporal consistency is introduced by considering consecutive predictions or propagating semantic information.
 The goal is to either improve the segmentation masks or to decrease the average inference time.

 Some methods address video semantic segmentation by looking at the problem from a broader angle: using tracking ~\cite{Lezama2011}, motion segmentation ~\cite{Ochs:2014:SMO:2693343.2693376}, or even exploiting the 3D structure of the scene.
-The latter usually rely on 3D point clouds to improve 2D segmentation predictions ~\cite{10.1007/978-3-540-88682-2_5, 6248007, Kundu2014JointSS} which is computationally expensive and potentially error-prone.
+The latter usually rely on 3D point clouds to improve 2D segmentation predictions ~\cite{10.1007/978-3-540-88682-2_5, 6248007, Kundu2014JointSS, brostow2008segmentation} which is computationally expensive and potentially error-prone.
 Other methods focusing on improving the segmented outputs model the temporal consistency by introducing inter-frame and intra-frame pixel connections in large graphs structures, mostly relying on 2D or 3D conditional random fields across the video inputs~\cite{5711561, Nijs2012OnlineSP, 7780714, Tripathi2015SemanticVS}.

 Propagating semantic information and features was explored in different ways, for instance by using \glspl{lstm}~\cite{Mahasseni2017BudgetAwareDS} to embed the temporal aspect in the pipeline structure or scheduling key frames to fully segment and propagate semantic information in between~\cite{10.1007/978-3-319-49409-8_69, Li_2018_CVPR, Xu_2018_CVPR, Paul_2020_WACV}.
 These methods in general offer different operating points leading to different trade-offs between efficiency and accuracy.